mfaani/mfaani/content/posts/what-is-uitransitionview/index.md

 slug: "what-is-uitransitionview-about"
 ---

-I was using Xcode's View Hierarchy and noticed this `UITransitionView` in my hierachy.
+I was using Xcode's View Hierarchy and noticed this `UITransitionView` in my view hierachy.

 ```
 ...